jenniferemshepherd/Snyelp/README.md

 Brief Summary of Approach
 -------
 We worked as a group this week and set Ground Rules from the off as to how we would work in an Agile environment, exemplifying XP values.
+This included daily standups in the morning and retros in the evening, with merge parties as appropriate throughout the day.
+We mobbed at the start of the week whilst we were initially learning rails and then split into rotating pairs to implement features.

 Points for development:
-*
-*
+* CSS for styling
+* Users own their reviews and restaurants - and are limited to where they can post as a result.

 Instructions
 -------

 * Clone this repository
-* cd takeaway-challenge
+* cd snyelp
-* Run the command 'bundle' in the project directory to ensure you have all the gems
-* To use in irb please comment out the following part of line 2 in messager.rb { if ENV['RUBY_ENV'] == "development" }
+* Run 'bin/rails s' to get the project running on the server and nagivate to it in your choice of browser (local host:3000 is most likely)

 User stories
 --------